 This North African chakchouka recipe makes poached eggs in a spicy tomato sauce.
 While it’s thought that chakchouka – also written as shakshuka, choukchouka and tchoutchouka – comes from Tunisia, chakchouka is found right across North Africa and the Middle East.
 We’ve eaten it everywhere from Morocco to the Levant countries of Lebanon, Syria and Jordan during our years in the Middle East.

-After I had gained the confidence of Jamila, the cook and manager of our riad, after cooking her this chakchouka (above), she described several recipes in the book, saying how she’d do the dishes differently!
+After I had gained the confidence of Jamila, the cook and manager of our riad in Marrakech, after cooking her this chakchouka, Jamila described several chakchouka recipes, saying how she’d do the dish differently.
 Jamila is a woman of strong convictions.

-For this edition of Weekend Eggs, I was going to attempt a poached egg dish with a spicy tomato sauce that was a modified version of a street food dish we tried, but then I realized that this was my chance here to cook eggs in a fairly unique way by doing a chakchouka.
+For this edition of Weekend Eggs, I was going to attempt a different poached egg dish with a spicy tomato sauce that was a modified version of a street food breakfast dish we tried, however, then I realised that this was my chance while we’re in Morocco to cook chakchouka, so here we are.

-For this dish we bought all our ingredients along the atmospheric market street of Rue Bab Doukkala just around the corner from the riad.
+For this chakchouka recipe we bought all our ingredients along the atmospheric market street of Rue Bab Doukkala just around the corner from our Marrakech riad.
 This is where the locals do their food shopping, picking up a bit of this here and a bit of that there.
 This ain’t one-stop shopping!

 North African Chakchouka Recipe

-- 4 large tomatoes roughly chopped into small squares
+- 4 tomato - large, roughly chopped into small squares

-- 2 tablespoons of harissa (North African spicy sauce)
+- 2 tbsp of harissa - North African spicy sauce

 - Sauté the onions in olive oil for a few minutes until translucent.
 Add the garlic, capsicum, chili and cook out for 10 minutes.
 The capsicum should be getting soft by this stage.